materialsinnovation/pymks/README.md

 method of using spatial statistics to improve the efficiency and efficacy of multiscale simulations and experimental characterization involving materials microstructure.
-The techniques outlined in the tutorial could be used in range of fields, however, the authors' primary interest is materials science applications.
+The techniques outlined in the tutorials could be used in range of applications, however, the authors' primary interest is materials science applications.

 ## MKS Basics